-Budget and spending decisions by governments affect all residents and these decisions can have immediate and significant consequences for the people nonprofits serve and the communities in which they operate.
+Budget and spending decisions by governments affect all residents and these decisions can have immediate and significant consequences for the people charitable nonprofits serve and the communities in which they operate.

-The National Council of Nonprofits supports budget and spending decisions at all levels of government that encourage diversity, equity, and inclusion to build stronger, fairer communities and close resource gaps for people in historically marginalized communities.
+The National Council of Nonprofits supports budget and spending decisions at all levels of government that close resource gaps for people in historically marginalized communities and that build stronger, fairer communities.

-The Council of Nonprofits opposes arbitrary and across-the-board budget cuts at any level of government and will work to inform policymakers of the impact of budget proposals on communities.
+The National Council of Nonprofits opposes arbitrary and across-the-board budget cuts at any level of government and will work to inform policymakers of the impact of budget proposals on communities.
 The Council of Nonprofits likewise opposes policies or gimmicks that institutionalize restrictions on lawmakers' fiscal options.

-The National Council of Nonprofits opposes the offloading of government services onto nonprofits without paying nonprofits the cost of providing these services.
-When federal, state, and local revenue is reduced, nonprofits providing public services through grants and contracts with government typically receive disproportionate cuts.
-The National Council of Nonprofits opposes the inappropriate reallocation of resources and early termination of programs supporting nonprofit operations and relief.
+The National Council of Nonprofits opposes the offloading of government services onto charitable nonprofits without paying nonprofits the cost of providing these services.
+When federal, state, and local revenue is reduced, charitable nonprofits providing public services through grants and contracts with government typically receive disproportionate cuts.
+The National Council of Nonprofits opposes the inappropriate reallocation of resources and early termination of programs supporting charitable nonprofit operations and relief.

-When disasters and emergencies strike, many nonprofits are directly affected, sustaining damage to their facilities or disruption of their operations.
-In addition, many nonprofits provide relief and recovery services to individuals, businesses, and communities affected by these disasters.
-As policymakers develop solutions to assist with disaster relief, recovery, and resilience, it is important that they include policies that support the recovery of charitable nonprofits, including adequate government funding for nonprofits' disaster relief and recovery efforts.
+When disasters and emergencies strike, many charitable nonprofits are directly affected, sustaining damage to their facilities or disruption of their operations.
+In addition, many charitable nonprofits provide relief and recovery services to individuals, businesses, and communities affected by these disasters.
+As policymakers develop solutions to assist with disaster relief, recovery, and resilience, it is important that they include policies that support the recovery of charitable nonprofits, including adequate government funding for charitable nonprofits as both entities harmed by the disasters and providers of relief and recovery.